bcgov/aries-vcr/docs/README.md

 To stop the scrolling logs and get to a command prompt, hit Ctrl-C. To stop and remove the network persistence (the Ledger), run: `./manage down`
 If necessary, you can use `./manage stop` instead of down to stop the containers but retain the persistence.

-## Indy Catalyst
+## Aries VCR

-Fork and clone the Indy Catalyst project as per the initial instructions at the outset.
+Fork and clone the Aries VCR project as per the initial instructions at the outset.

-Fork the project, navigate to the folder where you keep your projects and repositories and run `git clone https://github.com/<username>/indy-catalyst`
+Fork the project, navigate to the folder where you keep your projects and repositories and run `git clone https://github.com/<username>/aries-vcr`

 There are a few different technical components to the project which are described in more detail here [link]

-Finally, change directory to the new created starter-kit located in the indy-catalyst project folder:
+Finally, change directory to the new created starter-kit located in the aries-vcr project folder:
-`cd indy-catalyst/starter-kits/credential-registry/docker`
+`cd aries-vcr/starter-kits/credential-registry/docker`

 ### Building the Images